huggingface/diffusers/docs/source/en/quantization/torchao.md

 # torchao

-[TorchAO](https://github.com/pytorch/ao) is an architecture optimization library for PyTorch, it provides high performance dtypes, optimization techniques and kernels for inference and training, featuring composability with native PyTorch features like `torch.compile`, FSDP etc. Some benchmark numbers can be found [here](https://github.com/pytorch/ao/tree/main/torchao/quantization#benchmarks).
+[TorchAO](https://github.com/pytorch/ao) is an architecture optimization library for PyTorch.
+It provides high-performance dtypes, optimization techniques, and kernels for inference and training, featuring composability with native PyTorch features like [torch.compile](https://pytorch.org/tutorials/intermediate/torch_compile_tutorial.html), FullyShardedDataParallel (FSDP), and more.

-Before you begin, make sure you have Pytorch version 2.5, or above, and TorchAO installed:
+Before you begin, make sure you have Pytorch 2.5+ and TorchAO installed.

 ```bash
 pip install -U torch torchao
 ```

-## Usage

-Now you can quantize a model by passing a [`TorchAoConfig`] to [`~ModelMixin.from_pretrained`].
-Loading pre-quantized models is supported as well!
+Quantize a model by passing [`TorchAoConfig`] to [`~ModelMixin.from_pretrained`] (you can also load pre-quantized models).
 This works for any model in any modality, as long as it supports loading with [Accelerate](https://hf.co/docs/accelerate/index) and contains `torch.nn.Linear` layers.

+The example below only quantizes the weights to int8.

 ```python
 from diffusers import FluxPipeline, FluxTransformer2DModel, TorchAoConfig